Dr-irshad/NeuroPulse-AI-Advanced-Neuroimaging-Tumor-Diagnosis/README.md

 - **Computer Vision**: Used for analyzing MRI images and identifying tumor regions.
 - **YOLO Segmentation**: Employed for accurate pixel-level tumor segmentation in the images.
 - **Data Augmentation**: Techniques used to artificially increase the size of the training dataset by generating variations of the original images.
+- **Streamlit UI:** A user-friendly interface for uploading images/videos and running the tumor detection model.
+- **Inference API:** Utilizes Roboflow's detection API for real-time tumor analysis.
+- **Ollama-powered LLM:** DeepSeek-R1 is used to generate medical insights and explanations based on detection results.

 ## Installation